“Why is it so difficult to find Junior Ruby on Rails dev roles?"

 Go to the Rails GitHub repository.
 Choose one module.
 ActionPack, for example, is a good option because it doesn’t require any database drivers configuration.

-When you take a look at the PRs, you’re not supposed to understand the changes.
-The goal is to understand: Why were the changes were made?
+When you take a look at the PRs, you’re not expected to understand the changes.
+The goal is to ask yourself: Why were the changes were made?
 How did the author approach it?
 How was the code review given?
 Was the author a regular contributor?
 Did the issue have reproducible steps?

 What can you learn from it?
 Nothing is a valid answer although I’m pretty sure you at least learned that it’s not beginner-friendly.
 That’s something, right?

-You can even go one step further: can you learn a thing or two about Ruby?
+You can even go one step further: could you learn a thing or two about Ruby?
 Is it touching the controllers, the models, the views?
 What is the context?
-And the bigger context?